-But some in the crowd didn't understand what was happening, and as we are told, "sneered and said, 'they are full of new wine'."
+But some in the crowd didn't understand what was happening and as we are told, "sneered and said, 'they are full of new wine'."
 The accusation is clear that these skeptics thought the apostles were behaving like drunken fools.
-And so to these nay-sayers, and presumably to the rest of the crowd gathered to see what was happening, Peter preached a sermon.
-At this point I cannot help wondering about a few questions that pop into my mind as well.
-The crowd to whom Peter preached seems like a large crowd, as we are told that it was made up from the "devout Jews from every nation living in Jerusalem."
+And so to these nay-sayers and presumably to the rest of the crowd gathered to see what was happening, Peter as he was often wont to do, pontificated and preached a sermon.
+At this point a few more questions pop up in my mind as well.
+For example, the crowd to whom Peter preached seems like a very large crowd, as we are told that it was made up from the "devout Jews from every nation living in Jerusalem."
 My question is, how did they all fit into the "house in which [the apostles] were sitting" that was filled with the sound like a violent wind?
 Now I'm sure that literalists will try to explain that by 'house' the author here means a large courtyard, or some such, but it still leaves me wondering just how large the crowd of observers actually was.
 It seems that the practice of overstating attendance at church is not just a modern-day phenomenon!

-However, Peter preached a sermon, and apparently a fairly classic form of sermon, quoting heavily from scripture - in this case from the prophet Joel we are reminded, should we the readers not be familiar enough with scripture to recognize the passage.
+However, Peter preached a sermon and apparently a fairly classic form of sermon, quoting heavily from scripture - in this case as we are reminded from the prophet Joel, should we the readers not be familiar enough with scripture to recognize the passage.
 The implication is clear that Peter saw the Pentecost event as a fulfillment of that particular scriptural passage, that the event was the utterance of the prophet Joel coming true.
 The prophetic reference to the "Spirit being poured out" upon the people, including even the slaves both male and female, is the clearest connection between the dramatic Pentecost event and the words of Joel, but the rest of it, the part about the sun going dark and the moon turning to blood, seems still a bit unclear.